How to make a complaint

 You can submit your complaint by letter or email or by using the contact us form in this website.

 Please identify yourself clearly in your complaint, because the law does not allow the Commissioner to consider anonymous complaints.
-If you do not want your identity to be disclosed, please make this clear to the Commissioner.
+If you do not want the Commissioner to disclose your identity to third parties, please make this clear to him.

 Please also clearly identify the person or persons who are the subject of your complaint.
 Give as much information as you can about what you think they have done wrong.

 In exceptional cases a complaint can be made orally, although the law requires an oral complaint to be put in writing within ten days.
-If you wish to submit an oral complaint, please call the Office of the Commissioner to make an appointment with the Commissioner or a member of his staff.
+If you wish to submit an oral complaint, please call the Office of the Commissioner and a member of staff will discuss the matter with you before referring your request to the Commissioner.

 You might be interested in